MA3STR0/jquery-videosync/README.md

 **HTML**

-* Add `videosync` class to the <video> element: `<video class="videosync" autoplay loop>`
+* Add `videosync-source` class to the <video> element: `<video class="videosync-source" autoplay loop>`
-* For elements that you want to show/hide based on video time:
+* For elements that you want to update based on video playback time:
-  * Add `videosync` class
+  * Add `videosync` class: `<div class="videosync">Hello</div>`
-  * Add `data-videosync-start` and optionally `data-videosync-end` attributes vith values of time in seconds relative to video start.
+  * Add `data-videosync-start` attribute indicating time in seconds relative to video start: `<div class="videosync" data-videosync-start="1">Hello</div>`
-  `<div class="videosync" data-videosync-start="1" data-videosync-end=15>Hello</div>`
+  * Optinally add `data-videosync-end` attribute
+  * Add `data-videosync-class` attribute containing class name to add or remove based on timer: `<div class="videosync" data-videosync-class="bounce" data-videosync-start="1">

 **JS (optional)**

   * Instead of adding `videosync` class to video element you can directly call its .videosync() method to make it the source for plugin timing: `$('#my-video').videosync()`

-* Depending elements to show/hide are currently only settable through HTML class and data- attributes.
+**Show/hide content**

+VideoSync is toggling desired element class for you, so using a class like "hidden" with style `display: none` will hide your element, and class with `display: block` will show it.

 **Animations**

-It's pretty easy to animate the way elements appear on the page.
-For example, get [Animate.css](https://github.com/daneden/animate.css/) and just add appropriate classes to your animated elements, eg
+CSS animations are really easy to use with class toggling.
+The easiest way to get started is [Animate.css](https://github.com/daneden/animate.css/): just include animate.css, choose desired animation and add appropriate class to `data-videosync-class` attribute:

-    <div class="videosync animated bounceInRight" data-videosync-start="5">Hello</div>
+    <div class="videosync animated" data-videosync-class="bounce" data-videosync-start="5">Hello</div>

 Compatibility